-- The College of Animal Sciences & Technology / College of Veterinary Medicine originated from the Department of Animal Husbandry and Veterinary Medicine of the Hubei Provincial Agricultural College of 1950.
-The college now has six departments and offers one nationally-recognized specialty, called a “national key discipline,” in animal genetics, breeding & reproduction.
+- The College of Animal Sciences & Technology / College of Veterinary Medicine originated from the Department of Animal Husbandry and Veterinary Medicine of the Hubei Agricultural College (1950-1952).
+The college now has eight departments and is ranked no. 2 in China for veterinary medicine.

 - Nile 6,693 kilometers (4,160 miles)

 - Amazon 6,436 kilometers (4,000 miles)